Delicious Cottage Cheese Pancakes - no healthy extras need for these. So perfect to enjoy any time of day.

 Instructions

-- Add the cottage cheese and eggs an to a blender and blend until smooth
+- Place the cottage cheese and eggs into a blender and blend until the mixture is smooth.

-- Repeat with some more mixture until all pancakes are cooked.
+- Continue the process with the remaining batter until all pancakes are cooked.

 Notes